w3cping/font-anti-fingerprinting/README.md

 and the [`font-family`
 property](https://www.w3.org/TR/css-fonts-3/#font-family-prop).
 Safari currently
 does this by passing a bit to the OS font lookup routines that prevents them from finding user- or application-installed fonts.
-Apple intends to expose that API publicly, and we hope that other operating systems will follow suit.
+Apple is considering exposing that API publicly, and we hope that other operating systems will follow suit.

 ### Aggressively-cached web fonts